Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 Table of Contents

-Commission policies and plan agreements work together to form the concrete foundation for a sales team that is both motivated and rewarded for their hard work.
-Although both terms are often used interchangeably, there are some subtle differences between them.
+Commission policies and plan agreements work together to keep your sales team both motivated and properly rewarded for their hard work.
+Although the two terms are often used interchangeably, there are some subtle differences you should know.

 To summarize:

-• A sales commission agreement is a legal contract between the company and individual that outlines their specific commission plan (e.g., terms of payment, commission rates, quotas, etc.) — it’s proof that both parties have agreed to the terms of incentive compensation.
+• A sales commission agreement is a legal contract between the company and an individual team member that outlines their specific commission plan (e.g., terms of payment, commission rates, quotas, etc.) — it’s proof that both parties have agreed to the terms of incentive compensation.

-So while a sales commission policy sets out general guidelines for how commissions are determined and paid within an organization, a sales commission agreement is a contract between employer and employee that outlines their individual commission plan.
+So, while a sales commission policy sets out general guidelines for how your organization determines and pays commissions, a sales commission agreement is a contract between your organization and an employee that outlines their individual commission plan.

 What do these typically look like in the sales commission plan?
 Let’s dig into more details.